 The safety of all children in our school family is of the utmost importance to us.
 We work in line with the Local Safeguarding Board procedures to identify any risks, and raise concerns as quickly as possible.
 Please see the Safeguarding Policy for further information.
 Our Designated Safeguarding Lead is Mrs Kirsti Nelson, Headteacher, and in her absence Mrs Kelly Birt.
 Our Safeguarding Governor is Miss Gemma Burnard.

 The children in our pre-school visit the Reception class and Reception/Year one class through learning activities throughout the time they attend our setting so that the pre-school children are used to the environment before they move on to the next stage in their school learning journey.
 Therefore the Reception teacher and Reception/Year one teachers are familiar faces for all children enabling a seamless transition for children from the pre-school into their new class.

 Formal Complaint Procedure

 We hope that you will never feel the need to complain, however, we understand that mistakes do happen.
-If you have a complaint, please speak to your child’s keyworker in the first instance, and if you are still unhappy, the pre-school manager, Miss Sara Austen.
-If you still have concerns regarding the outcome, please arrange an appointment at the school office to see our Foundation Co-ordinator, Mrs Jo Morton or our headteacher, Mrs Kirsti Nelson.
+If you have a complaint, please speak to your child’s keyworker in the first instance, and if you are still unhappy, the pre-school manager, Mrs Debby Bullock.
+If you still have concerns regarding the outcome, please arrange an appointment at the school office to see our Early Years Lead, Mrs Jo Morton or our headteacher, Mrs Kirsti Nelson.
 For more information regarding our complaints procedure, please refer to the Complaints policy.